The Rich and the Poor

 C. PERSONAL APPLICATION

-On a more personal note of application, as a father or mother you must teach, train, and demand that your children value and perform hard work.
+On a more personal note of application, as a father or a mother you must teach, train, and demand that your children value and perform hard work.
 Danielle and I made our boys run their own businesses successfully during their high school years.
-Such parenting has paid huge dividends in terms of their respective, huge career successes today.
+Such parenting has paid huge dividends in terms of their respective huge career successes today.

-D. GOVERNMENT AND EQUALITY
+D. GOVERNMENTS AND EQUALITY

-Allow me to illustrate: If one thousand people with no money were moved into a new city and the government gave every person $10,000, it would not be long until some people had more than others.
+Allow me to illustrate: if one thousand people with no money were moved into a new city and the government gave every person $10,000, it would not be long until some people had more than others because of personal initiative.
 The only way to maintain this “economic equality” would be for the government to continually tax those with more money and give entitlements to those with less.
-For the government to continually engage in this means it must reward bad habits (overspending, poor use of time, unwise decisions, wastefulness, etc.) and penalize good behavior (industriousness, hard work, frugality, wise decisions, etc.)—the exact opposite of what God states about the purpose of government in 1Peter 2:14!
+For the government to continually engage in this approach means it must reward bad habits (overspending, poor use of time, unwise decisions, wastefulness, etc.) and penalize good behavior (industriousness, hard work, frugality, wise decisions, etc.)— the exact opposite of what God states about the purpose of government in 1 Peter 2:14!
 It is to reward those who do evil and punish those who do good!
 In this hypothetical city, it wouldn’t be long until those with the greater capacity for wealth creation moved somewhere else—and then the whole city would spiral into poverty.
-This is exactly the phenomena that is occurring in socialist California, where thousands of successful businesses have left and are leaving the state.
+This exact phenomena is occurring in socialist California, where thousands of successful businesses have left and are leaving the state.
 Make no mistake here:

 “Economic equality” is a myth that is unsustainable and always thwarted by its own unintended consequences.